Decred Staking Guide

 After the tickets have been purchased, a Success message will be displayed in the Purchase section and the transaction will be placed into the mempool until being mined.
 After a ticket is mined, there is a 256 block (~ 20 hours) maturity period before it becomes live and is eligible to be selected to vote.
 During this period, tickets are marked as immature in the Mining tab.
 On average, tickets are selected to vote every 28 days, but can take as long as 142 days, or ~ 4.7 months.

 In addition to PoW validation, PoS ticket holders are responsible for voting to approve or reject changes to the protocol consensus rules using Decred’s “Politeia” system.
 Politeia allows stakeholders to propose, discuss, and fund new projects, initiatives, and consensus changes.
-The Politeia system was released into production / mainnet on October 15th, 2018 with a treasury balance of ~ 570,000 DCR, worth ~ $23MM at the time, and ~ $12MM as of November 29th, 2018.
+The Politeia system was released into production / mainnet on October 15th, 2018 with a treasury balance of ~ 570,000 DCR, worth ~ $23MM at the time, and ~ $15MM as of July 31st, 2019.

 When proposals are moved to a vote, all live tickets are eligible to vote Yes or No with votes being tallied over 8,064 blocks (~ 30 days) to allow the entire ticket pool to participate.
 A proposed change must be approved by 75% of the non-abstaining tickets to take effect.
 Votes are tallied.
 If stakeholders vote to change the protocol, the chain will automatically hard fork to activate the new rules.